 To learn more about the resources Merck has available for patients who need help during the COVID-19 pandemic, call 1.800.727.5400 or visit Merck Helps™.

-Novartis understands the concern and uncertainty that healthcare providers and patients may be facing surrounding the coronavirus (COVID-19) and is committed to continuing to meet their needs as the circumstances evolve.
+Novartis understands the concern and uncertainty that health care professionals and patients may be facing surrounding the coronavirus (COVID-19) and is committed to continuing to meet your needs as the circumstances evolve.
 Novartis is here for support.

 Pfizer Patient Assistance Program Update